-IL-214 Multirole Transport Aircraft, Russian Federation
+IL-214 Multirole Transport Aircraft, Russia

 IL-214 is a twin-engine, multipurpose medium range military transport aircraft designed and being manufactured jointly by United Aircraft Corporation (UAC) of Russia and Hindustan Aeronautics Limited (HAL) of India.
 The aircraft is suitable for military as well as commercial operations.
 It is being built to meet requirements of the Russian Air Force (RAF) and Indian Air Force (IAF).